KNIME logo

 Hidden Markov model

-A hidden Markov model (HMM) is a probabilistic model used to model sequential data, assuming that the system being modeled is a Markov process with unobservable states.
+A hidden Markov model is a statistical model in which the system being modeled is assumed to be a Markov process with unobserved (hidden) states, used to infer the sequence of states from observable events.

 Hierarchical clustering